Homepage for Econ 502

 Absence from either the midterm or final exam will result in a grade of zero unless the instructor agrees there are verified extenuating circumstances such as a major medical emergency.
 In the latter case, the course grade will be determined on the basis of other work completed; no make-up exams will be scheduled.
 Any student missing both the midterm exam and the final exam will be asked to withdraw from the course.

-To get a more concrete idea of what to expect on the midterm and final exams, please refer to the midterm and final exam review materials provided in the Econ 502 Syllabus Section on Midterm and Final Exam Review Materials.
+To get a more concrete idea of what to expect on the midterm and final exams, please refer to the Econ 502 Syllabus Section on Midterm and Final Exam Review Materials.

 Disability Statement